-The International Accounting Standards Board (IASB) has issued Exposure Draft 2014/2 Investment Entities: Applying the Consolidation Exception (Proposed amendments to IFRS 10 and IAS 28) (the ED) for public comment.
+In December 2014, the International Accounting Standards Board (IASB) issued Investment Entities: Applying the Consolidation Exception (Amendments to IFRS 10, IFRS 12 and IAS 28).

-The ED proposes amendments to clarify a number of aspects of IFRS 10 Consolidated Financial Statements and IAS 28 Interests in Associates and Joint Ventures.
-Areas addressed in the proposals include:
+The amendments clarify a number of aspects of IFRS 10 Consolidated Financial Statements, IFRS 12 Disclosure of Interests in Other Entities and IAS 28 Interests in Associates and Joint Ventures in relation to the investment entities exception:

-(i) How intermediate parent entities should apply the general scope exemption to preparing consolidated financial statements provided by paragraph 4 of IFRS 10, when the ultimate parent is an investment entity.
+How intermediate parent entities should apply the general scope exemption to preparing consolidated financial statements provided by IFRS 10.4, when the ultimate parent is an investment entity.

-The ED proposes that so long as the entity's ultimate (or intermediate) parent produces financial statements that are in compliance with IFRS 10 (including an investment entity that accounts for its interests in all of its subsidiaries at fair value rather than consolidating them), the exemption available to the intermediate parent entity from presenting its own consolidated financial statements can be applied (so long as the other criteria of paragraph 4(a) have been met).
+The amendments clarify that so long as the entity's ultimate (or intermediate) parent produces financial statements that are in compliance with IFRS 10 (including an investment entity that accounts for its interests in all of its subsidiaries at fair value rather than consolidating them), the exemption from preparing its own consolidated financial statements is available to the intermediate parent entity (so long as the other criteria of IFRS 10.4(a) have been met).

-(ii) How an investment entity parent should account for a subsidiary that provides services related to its investment activities and is also itself an investment entity (that measures and presents its investments in particular subsidiaries at fair value through profit or loss).
+(ii) How an investment entity parent should account for a subsidiary that provides services related to its investment activities and is also itself an investment entity.